Learn the Crucial Issues of Small Projects!

 Again, everyone has their own perceptions—-and that was back when a Billion Dollars was a lot of money.

 SPG in Context With Other Project Size Ranges

 The graphic below helps establish the context of the Small Project Guide®, including the three smallest project sizes and experience levels, with other size ranges.
 It also shows the most common roles of Project Managers.
 Note that our full categorization of project size ranges also includes, not shown on the chart, Initiatives and Programs.
 Note too, that the top two levels map to IPMA and IPMA-USA Performance Competence-based Certifications IPMA Level B® and C, and the PM Practitioner maps to IPMA Level D®.

 I’m PM Certified!
 Does That Help?

 Exam-based certification can be a great starting point in learning about project management, especially if it is IPMA’s Level D, which probes skill, because results are based mostly on open-ended essay questions.
 But multiple-guess exam-based certs are tests of short-term retention.
 As everyone knows, this knowledge, if not applied, dissipates within 2 weeks of the class.
 Practical experience, application, competence-building, and PM Performance is what makes the difference between ineffective PMs and effective ones.

-We wrote, published, and taught Co-Pilot: Small Project Guide long before PMBOK® and PMBOK Guide.
+We wrote, published, and taught our Small Project Guide long before PMBOK® and PMBOK Guide.
 Our Small Project Guide was in use by market leaders before Max Wideman published the first PMBOK in 1987.
-Co-Pilot: SPG is based on real-life practices, that are explicitly tuned to small projects; practices that have helped tens of thousands of PM practitioners, and their organizations, to succeed in their projects.
+The Small Project Guide is based on real-life practices, that are explicitly tuned to small projects; practices that have helped tens of thousands of PM practitioners, and their organizations, to succeed in their projects.
 Those practices include an emphasis on start-up actions, including defining a relevant business case, good objectives and decent Requirements, together with understanding the key interpersonal skills.